Miami picked up two NCHC points in a tie with No. 2 Minnesota Duluth.

 Miami vs. RPI 1-2-16

-In 17 seasons at the helm of Miami Hockey, Enrico Blasi has helped Miami achieve what many thought could never be done in a small town in Southwest Ohio.
-Using a ‘team-first’ mantra and “The Brotherhood” ideals of responsibility, he has elevated the RedHawks from sporadic NCAA Tournament appearances to consistent national-title contender.
-The crowning achievements have come since 2009, when Miami made its first-ever Frozen Four and NCAA Championship Game appearance in 2009, followed by its second trip to the NCAA Frozen Four in 2010 and captured two regular season conference titles (CCHA 2009-10 and 2012-13) and its first two conference tournament crowns (2011 Mason Cup and 2015 Frozen Faceoff) in program history.
+In 18 seasons at the helm of Miami Hockey, Enrico Blasi has helped Miami achieve what many thought could never be done in a small town in Southwest Ohio.
+Using a ‘team-first’ mantra and “The Brotherhood” ideals of responsibility, he ushered in a golden era that elevated the RedHawks from sporadic NCAA Tournament appearances to consistent national-title contender.
+The crowning achievements have come since 2009, when Miami made its first-ever Frozen Four and NCAA Championship Game appearance, followed by its second trip to the NCAA Frozen Four in 2010 and capturing two regular season conference titles (CCHA 2009-10 and 2012-13) and its first two conference tournament crowns (2011 Mason Cup and 2015 Frozen Faceoff) in program history.

 With conference realignment dominating the college hockey landscape and affecting four separate leagues, Blasi helped the RedHawks form the ultra-competitive National Collegiate Hockey Conference prior to the 2013-14 season.
-In the three seasons since joining the league, Miami has appeared in the NCHC Tournament finals twice, winning the Frozen Faceoff and securing a No. 1 seed in the NCAA Tournament in 2015.
+Miami appeared in the NCHC Tournament finals in the league’s first two seasons, winning the Frozen Faceoff and securing a No. 1 seed in the NCAA Tournament in 2015.

-In 2014-15, Blasi led a resurgent RedHawk team to a 25-14-1 record and a second-place regular season NCHC finish, a 10-win and six-spot improvement from a year ago.
+In 2014-15, Blasi led a resurgent RedHawk team to a 25-14-1 record and a second-place regular season NCHC finish, a 10-win and six-spot improvement from 2013-14.
 Miami returned to the NCHC Frozen Faceoff title game after outlasting Western Michigan in a three-game NCHC Playoff series before topping defending NCHC Tournament champion Denver, 6-3, in the semifinals.
-The RedHawks completed the journey through the tournament by topping St. Cloud State, 3-2, in the finals to net their first ever NCHC Championship and second conference tournament title in program history.
-That tournament title officially clinched the RedHawks’ ninth NCAA Tournament berth in the past 10 years, earning them a No. 1 seed in the NCAA East Regional.
+The RedHawks completed the journey through the tournament by downing St. Cloud State, 3-2, in the finals to net their first NCHC Tournament Championship and second conference tournament title in program history.
+That tournament title officially clinched the RedHawks’ ninth NCAA Tournament berth in 10 years, earning them a No. 1 seed in the NCAA East Regional.

 That campaign washed the taste of a tough 2013-14 season that saw the Red and White miss the NCAA Tournament for the first time in nine seasons after finishing 15-20-3, though reaching the NCHC Frozen Faceoff title game.
 Despite the disappointing season, MU showed it could hang with the best the NCAA could offer, going a respectable 9-10-1 against all NCAA Tournament qualifying teams.